polifonia-project/registry_app/README.md

 author_email = "marilena.daquino2@unibo.it" # author's email
 ```

-#### `main.js`
+#### `static/js/conf.js`

 ```
-const myPublicEndpoint = 'http://127.0.0.1:3000/blazegraph/sparql'; # lookup (autocomplete helper, search), leave "http://127.0.0.1:3000/blazegraph/sparql" if there is no remote SPARQL endpoint const base = 'http://data.open.ac.uk/musow/'; # URI base of the dataset const graph = 'http://data.open.ac.uk/context/musow'; # to specify in which graph to look into. leave empty if data is in the default graph const webBase = 'https://musow.kmi.open.ac.uk/resources/'; # URL base of the records on the web app (autocomplete helper). leave "http://0.0.0.0:8080/view-" if not served online
+var myPublicEndpoint = 'http://127.0.0.1:3000/blazegraph/sparql'; # lookup (autocomplete helper, search), leave "http://127.0.0.1:3000/blazegraph/sparql" if there is no remote SPARQL endpoint var base = 'http://data.open.ac.uk/musow/'; # URI base of the dataset var graph = 'http://data.open.ac.uk/context/musow'; # to specify in which graph to look into. leave empty if data is in the default graph var webBase = 'https://musow.kmi.open.ac.uk/resources/'; # URL base of the records on the web app (autocomplete helper). leave "http://0.0.0.0:8080/view-" if not served online

 ```